antoniopgs/Liber/README.md

 - The Citizenship Tax shall be available to all individuals.
 - The Citizenship Tax shall rant access to all Constitutional Rights.
 - The Citizenship Tax will grant citizenship for 1 year, and every individual is free to renew his citizenship.
-- Maybe a Visitor Tax could be implemented.
+- Maybe a Visitor Tax could also be implemented.
 It would grant rights for shorter periods of time.

 This would have several benefits:
 1. No Fiscal Authority (like an IRS) would be needed.
 2. The Tax paying process would be simpler.
 The Citizenship Tax payment could be done directly from each citizen to a governmental blockchain address (more on this later).
 3. **Because of benefits 1 and 2, the size of goverment would be drastically reduced.
-This means less money would be necessary to maintain it, which would reduce even further the amount of necessary taxation for one's rights.**
+This means less money would be necessary to maintain it, which would reduce even further the cost of the Citizenship Tax.**

 ## Currency:
 Previous Seasteading attempts have tried to implement their own currency (see Republic of Minerva).